Wmagazine.com—September 21, 2011

 Women’s feet, though, are like snowflakes—no two pair are alike, and one woman’s cozy oxford can be another woman’s plantar fascia killer from hell.
 Still, is there some kind of ideal shoe style out there?
 “Generally it’s something with a one- to two-inch heel,” Positano says.
 “A little bit of heel height allows for a little less stress on the front of the foot, the heel, and the knee.
 And the broader the heel on the shoe, the better the weight distribution on the foot.”

-Read the full story at Wmagazine.com.
+This story originally appeared at Wmagazine.com.